Skip to main content

 Queue and apply the configuration

-• Clone your infrastructure-modules repository using the VCS connection
+• Clone your infrastructure-catalog repository using the configured VCS connection.

-• Download the Gruntwork SQS module using the SSH key
+• Access the Gruntwork SQS module via SSH using the provided SSH key.

 TFC run resultsTFC run results

-Final thoughts on integrating TFC with the Gruntwork library
+Final thoughts on integrating TFC with the Gruntwork IaC Library

-Once the workspace is set up, you can trigger runs through the UI or from the terraform CLI.
-To use the CLI, follow the CLI-driven Run Workflow instructions.
+Once you configure your workspace, you can trigger Terraform, which runs directly through the TFC UI or from the command line using the terraform CLI.
+To execute runs via the CLI, follow the CLI-driven Run Workflow instructions provided by HashiCorp.

 Using TFC with Terragrunt